George-Ogden/curling/README.md

 print(curling.evaluate_position()) # positive for YELLOW and negative for RED
 ```
+## Documentation
-For more information, see ...
+For more information, see the documentation at [https://curling.readthedocs.io/](https://curling.readthedocs.io/)